sumankhatua5/Flight_Fare_Prediction-and-Analysis/README.md

 ---

 ## 🌱 Future Improvements

-- **Hyperparameter Tuning**: Further optimize the model using GridSearchCV for even better accuracy.
 - **Additional Features**: Introduce features like flight class, day of the week, or demand trends to improve predictions.
 - **Deployment**: Extend the app for mobile and cloud-based accessibility.